ria-ee/X-Road-EE-docs/md/ig-xlb_x-road_external_load_balancer_installation_guide.md

 For technical details on the PostgreSQL replication, refer to the [official documentation](https://www.postgresql.org/docs/9.2/static/high-availability.html).
 Note that the versions of PostgreSQL distributed with RHEL and Ubuntu are different.
-At the time of writing, RHEL 7 distributes PostgreSQL version 9.2, Ubuntu 14.04 distributes version 9.3, and Ubuntu 18.04 version 10; the replication configuration is the same for all these versions.
+At the time of writing, RHEL 7 distributes PostgreSQL version 9.2, and Ubuntu 18.04 version 10; the replication configuration is the same for all these versions.

 ### 4.1 Setting up TLS certificates for database authentication